nhoizey/nicolas-hoizey.com/_posts/2008/08/07-citation-de-wil-shipley/2008-08-07-citation-de-wil-shipley.md

 ---
 title:      Citation de Wil Shipley
 lang:       fr
-tags:       [citation, erreur]
+tags:       [quote, fail]
 ---

 > The measure of a man cannot be whether he ever makes mistakes, because he will make mistakes.
 It's what he does in response to his mistakes.